Taking a Certified TEFL Course in Madrid

 The CELTA and Trinity represent the mainstream of English teaching in Madrid, but the CELTA is generally more expensive than the Trinity (the second most important English teaching certification), and according to Kristin Trompeter, DOS (Director of Studies) at Astex and former manager of ITC Madrid (International TEFL Certificate, which offered Trinity certificates), “is not worth the difference.”
 The biggest drawback to the CELTA courses is that it has taken them from three to six months to send teachers their certificates which, according to David Warner, Director of Astex Agency, “makes finding a job rather difficult in the first place.”
 However, according to Steven McGuire, head of teacher training at International House Madrid, teachers will now receive their certificates in under a month (though one teacher who took the CELTA course in England last summer told me it took her seven weeks to complete).

 Despite the glitches, the most reputable options in Madrid for a TEFL course are the Hyland Language Centre, the British Language Centre and International House Madrid due to fact that they are certified themselves (and they offer the CELTA, a certificate in English language teaching in all cases) and because of their extensive experience and local reputation for high quality teacher training.
 (Local daily “La Razón,” for example, recently gave Hyland an incredibly enthusiastic review regarding their English classes.)
-You can also find over 100 other academies offering CELTA courses worldwide at: hwww.cambridgeenglish.org/es/, and over 100 academies offering Trinity certificates in TESOL (CertTESOL – Teaching English to Speakers of Other Languages) at:www.trinitycollege.co.uk/site/?id=293 (a few of these are located in Madrid).
+You can also find over 100 other academies offering CELTA courses worldwide at: www.cambridgeenglish.org, and over 100 academies offering Trinity certificates in TESOL (CertTESOL – Teaching English to Speakers of Other Languages, including a few located in Madrid).

 TEFL in Madrid is a bell-curve of qualities ranging from horribly inadequate to incredibly professional, where higher-level employers and DOSes tend to be elitist and judgmental regarding what they consider as the lower end of the curve, which is important to remember when considering the cheaper alternative “academies” that offer uncertified TEFL courses.
 If a course is not certified by either Cambridge CELTA or Trinity, it can actually do you more harm than good.
 More than one academy or agency Director has told me that they regularly reject candidates from some TEFL courses, while they call other more reputable schools themselves looking for teachers.
 In fact, if you are faced with a choice between taking one of these courses and nothing at all, you may be better off taking nothing at all.
 The expense, infrastructure, qualifications and experience required to set up a CELTA course certainly makes it difficult for start-ups to get into the business, but it also virtually guarantees that you and your future employers will get what you paid for no matter where you go.